tc39/proposal-temporal/docs/calendar.md

 ## Static methods

-### Temporal.Calendar.**from**(_thing_: any) : Temporal.Calendar
+### Temporal.Calendar.**from**(_str_: string) : Temporal.Calendar

 **Parameters:**
-- `thing`: A `Temporal.Calendar` object or a value from which to create a `Temporal.Calendar`.
+- `str`: A string from which to create a `Temporal.Calendar`.

 **Returns:** a new `Temporal.Calendar` object.

-This static method creates a new calendar from another value.
+This static method creates a new calendar from a string value, which is expected to be either:
-If the value is another `Temporal.Calendar` object, a new object representing the same calendar is returned.

-Any other value is converted to a string, which is expected to be either:
 - a string that is accepted by `new Temporal.Calendar()`; or
 - a string in the ISO 8601 format.

 Note that the ISO 8601 string can be extended with a `[c=identifier]` annotation in square brackets appended to it.
 Without such an annotation, the calendar is taken to be `iso8601`.

-This function is often more convenient to use than `new Temporal.Calendar()` because it handles a wider range of input.
+This function is often more convenient to use than `new Temporal.Calendar()` because it handles date strings as well.

 Usage examples:
 ```javascript